About our equity, diversity and inclusion journey at North Mid

 The Government introduced Gender pay reporting in 2017, requiring all employers with 250 or more employees, to publish statutory calculations every year showing how large the pay gap is between their male and female employees.
 We publish our progress on a yearly basis including action we are taking to reduce our gap.

 We intend to collaborate with our local partners to identify opportunities to encourage young males and females to consider careers in non-traditional gender roles, as it is the over-representation of men in certain higher paid roles and the under-representation of women in such roles which is the main cause of the gap.
-NHS job evaluation processes ensure we pay men and women in jobs of equal value have equal pay.

 Action in specific areas